oneapi-src/level-zero-spec/include/core/INTRO.md

 ## Versioning
 There are multiple versions that should be used by the application to determine compatibility:
 1. API Version - this is the version of the API supported by the device.
-    - This is typically used to determine if the device supports the minimum set of features required by the application.
+    - This is typically used to determine if the device supports the minimum set of APIs required by the application.
-    - There is a single API version that represents a collection of features.
+    - There is a single API version that represents a collection of APIs.
     - The value is determined from calling ::xeDeviceGroupGetApiVersion
     - The value returned will be the minimum of the ::xe_api_version_t supported by the device and known by the driver.
 2. Structure Version - these are the versions of the structures passed-by-pointer to the driver.